 To download using FT, enter FT at the command promot.
 On-line help is provided for each prompt, just enter a question mark and press ENTER.

-Answer s to send, then select the file transfer protocol (answer C to modify FT configuration settings; enter O to modify FT options):
+Answer s to send, then select the file transfer protocol (answer c to modify s to modify s